shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 <summary>Possible Resolutions (Beyond Termination and Takedown)</summary>

 * Correction by Licensee: The Licensee might be able to correct the issue (e.g., fix attribution, move the content to a Permitted Platform, or re-prepare and re-submit a "Provided Copy" that meets the requirements of Clause 3.d of the License).
 If they do so promptly to your satisfaction, you might, at your discretion, choose to consider the matter resolved and allow continued publication or accept the corrected Provided Copy.
 This is often the simplest path.
-* New, Separate Agreement or Understanding: Even if the original VOD Reaction License technically terminated due to the breach, alternative arrangements might be possible:
+* New, Separate Agreement or Understanding: Even if the original VRL technically terminated due to the breach, alternative arrangements might be possible:
   * Granting New, Specific Permission for the Work: The Licensor always has the discretion to allow a non-compliant Derivative Work to remain public.
 For instance, even if the Licensee does not fully correct their work to meet the original license terms, you (the Licensor) might decide you are fine with the work remaining public as is.
 In that scenario, you can grant the Licensee a new, separate permission for that specific use.
-This new permission would operate entirely outside the terms of the VOD Reaction License that was breached and would constitute a direct, one-off agreement between you and the Licensee for that particular content.
+This new permission would operate entirely outside the terms of the VRL that was breached and would constitute a direct, one-off agreement between you and the Licensee for that particular content.
   * For Continued Use of Content with Uncleared Third-Party Materials (Requires Consent from *All* Relevant Rights Holders): If the breach involved the Licensee including third-party copyrighted material (e.g., music, video clips not originating from your VODs) for which they did not secure the necessary rights to grant back to you for your reuse, and if the desire is for the Derivative Work to remain available *with that third-party material still included*, then any new agreement or permission would require the explicit consent not only from You (the Licensor) and the Licensee, but critically, also from the original copyright holder(s) of that embedded third-party material.
 Simply agreeing between You and the Licensee is insufficient if third-party rights are involved and those rights holders have not authorized the continued use by both the Licensee and potentially You (if you reuse the Derivative Work).
 Securing these permissions can be complex and may require direct licensing from those third-party copyright holders.
 </details>